gbaydin/ml-aims-mt2021/assessed-assignment/README.md

 - A more complicated architecture such as a recurrent neural network (RNN) (e.g., LSTM, GRU), or a convolutional neural network (CNN) (e.g., 2d convolutions, pooling).
 For example an LSTM can be implemented as a collection of fully-connected layers and nonlinearities or convolutional NN layers can be implemented in terms of matrix multiplication operations.

 ### Submission
-Students must submit code and an informal two-page report (including plots) describing their results to gunes@robots.ox.ac.uk
+Students must submit code and an informal two-page report (including plots) describing their results to gunes@robots.ox.ac.uk.
+Please use the email subject "[ML AIMS MT2020]".

 - Code: in a zip file which holds all code and a small text file describing how to execute the code in order to reproduce the results (e.g., by printing output to the console or saving plots to files).
 - Informal two-page report: should have (1) a description of the network architecture used, the data used for regression or classification (2) plots showing that the network and the optimization procedure worked (e.g., a loss plot showing loss decreasing as a function of optimization iterations, a regression plot, classification output as a histogram over classes)